McAlester, Oklahoma: History

 In the 1870s, miners from Pennsylvania arrived in McAlester to work in the coal mines.
 Miners of Italian origin arrived in McAlester in 1874.

 Chadick and his investors purchased land to the south of McAlester's General Store, and a natural trading crossroads formed where the two rail lines crossed, quickly becoming a bustling community called South McAlester.
 (Note: South McAlester was about 1.5 miles south of the original town, which became known familiarly as North McAlester or North Town, although early U.S. Census records simply identified it as McAlester.)
 South McAlester grew much more rapidly than North McAlester.
 The 1900 census showed a population of 3,470 for the former and 642 for the latter.

 The two towns operated as somewhat separate communities until 1907, when the United States Congress passed an act joining them as a single municipality, the action being required since the towns were under federal jurisdiction in Indian Territory.
 McAlester and South McAlester were combined under the single name McAlester, with South McAlester officeholders as officials of the single town.
 Designation as a single community by the United States Post Office came on July 1, 1907, nearly five months before Oklahoma statehood, which caused a redrawing of county lines and designations such that the majority of Tobucksy County fell within the new lines of Pittsburg County.
 The city had 8,144 inhabitants upon statehood, more than a fourth of whom were foreign-born.

-McAlester was on the route of the Jefferson Highway established in 1915, with that road running more than 2,300 miles from Winnipeg, Manitoba to New Orleans, Louisiana.
+McAlester was linked to Krebs, Alderson, Bache, Haileyville, and Hartshorne by the Pittsburg County Railway interurban from 1903 to 1946.
+McAlester was also on the route of the Jefferson Highway established in 1915, with that road running more than 2,300 miles from Winnipeg, Manitoba to New Orleans, Louisiana.

 McAlester was the site of the 2004 trial of Terry Nichols on Oklahoma state charges related to the 1995 Oklahoma City bombing.
 On December 25, 2000, an ice storm hit the area, leaving residents without electrical service and water for more than two weeks; in January 2007, another devastating ice storm crippled the city, leaving residents without power and water for more than a week.